-I also noticed the borrowing habits of orchestras through my career there.
-The standard repertoire, of course, circulated all the time.
-Beethoven, Mozart, Dvořák, Brahms: all the time.
+I also noticed the borrowing habits of orchestras.
+The standard repertoire, of course—Beethoven, Mozart, Dvořák, Brahms—circulated all the time.
 Beyond that, though, I noticed orchestras borrowing one kind of piece over and over.
-Orchestras love dances.
+Orchestras love dance music.

 They perform symphonies and concertos and tone poems, but I noticed that we had to keep adding multiple copies of dances, Dvořák’s Slavonic Dances (both sets) I remember in particular; the demand was that high, and constant, from every kind of orchestra.
 Big, small, professional, community, it didn’t matter, everybody played them.
 I wondered, if people liked them so much, dances weren’t at the top of contemporary composers’ to-do lists.
 I took my own advice and wrote a set, Three Dances.
 I think it isn’t bad, but in any case it’s become my most-played orchestral work, in the three or four different orchestrations I’ve made over the years.
 I should write more.